jmpicnic/obsidian-docs/docs/Projects/scac-technology/evaluating-projects/article.md

 4. Create an organizational structure that supports the processes chosen for the project, with minimal overhead.
 5. Support the professional development of the staff to improve their engagement and minimize undesirable turn over.

 A critical aspect of People and Organization that needs to be given as much attention as any other critical activity is implementing a comprehensive change management plan to educate staff and stakeholders and minimize the negative impacts that the project will have even if completely successful.
 All projects are undertaken with the goal to effect change in some aspect of an operation.
-These changes will inevitably result in some changes that are negative to stakeholders.
+Some changes will inevitably have a negative impact for some stakeholders.
 They may result in loss of specific jobs, geographic displacements, obsolescence of certain skills and requirements to acquire new skills.
 If the project does not address these negative impacts effectively it will face active and passive resistance that could lead to failure with extreme cases resulting even in active sabotage of equipment or willful neglect of maintenance or operating procedures that may result in downtime, or damage to equipment or data.

 ### Process Failures